mwat56/Nele/README.md

 If in doubt, I'd suggest to test both versions to determine which one to use and works best for you.

 Generating a preview image usually takes between one and five seconds, depending on the actual web-page in question, however, it can take considerably longer.
-To avoid hanging the program the `wkhtmltoimage` is called with an one minute timeout.
+To avoid hanging the program the `wkhtmltoimage` executable is called with an one minute timeout.

 And, finally, not all web-pages can be rendered properly and turned into an image.
 In such case `wkhtmltoimage` usually just crashes and the link in your posting just remains as is (i.e. a normal text link w/o preview).